Low Sodium Sugar Cookies with Buttercream Icing Recipe

 a stand mixer with unsalted butter and white granulated sugar ready to make low sodium cookies.

-Step 1: To a stand mixer, or to a large mixing bowl, add the unsalted butter (softened to room temperature) and the granulated sugar.
+Step 1: To a large mixing bowl, or to a stand mixer, add the unsalted butter (softened to room temperature) and the granulated sugar.
 Cream the butter and sugar together until well mixed.
 I mixed it for ~3 minutes on medium-high speed in my mixer.

 cookie dough with eggs and vanilla being added in a stand mixer

-Step 2: Add in the eggs and the vanilla extract.
+Step 2: Add in the eggs, the vanilla extract, and the almond extract.
 Mix for another 3 minutes until all ingredients are well mixed into the dough.

 Step 3: Add in the sodium-free baking powder, and mix again.